svilupp/svilupp.github.io/scratchpad/rag_part3_new_interface.md

 This approach allows `RAGTools` to accommodate a broader range of applications, from large-scale datasets to specialized indexing strategies, enhancing its utility and adaptability.

 ## Conclusion
 The latest enhancements in the `RAGTools` module are a leap forward in democratizing the development of RAG systems.
-By blending ease of use with deep customizability, we open new avenues for developers and researchers to explore AI-driven question answering's possibilities.
+By blending ease of use with deep customizability, we open new avenues for developers and researchers to explore AI-driven question-answering possibilities.

 ## We Want to Hear from You!